Roberto Vannacci: Russia

 Vannacci has taken favorable positions towards Russia and Vladimir Putin, developed during his time as a military attaché in Moscow and expressed in the book Il mondo al contrario.
 He stated that he doesn't support the Russian invasion of Ukraine, but that he would prefer to be governed by Putin rather than Volodymyr Zelensky, citing the popular support that Putin supposedly enjoys.
 He has also claimed that he does not believe Putin is responsible for the death of Alexei Navalny, as there is no objective evidence.

-Private life
+Personal life

 He is married to Camelia Mihailescu, of Romanian origin, and they have two daughters.